coinbase/onchainkit/.changeset/itchy-glasses-add.md

 '@coinbase/onchainkit': minor
 ---

+- **fix**: ensured that the `<FrameMetadata>` component uses the `name` property instead of the `property` property to set the type of metadata.
+Both options are technically correct, but historically, using `name` is more accurate.
-- **feat**: Rename the component from `OnchainName` in our Identity Kit.
-This is a breaking change. `OnchainName` is being renamed to `Name` for simplicity and clarity.
+- **feat**: renamed the component from `OnchainName` to `Name` in our Identity Kit.
+This is a breaking changes.
+The purpose of the rename is to simplify and enhance clarity.
+By @alvaroraminelli #86

 BREAKING CHANGES